rainsplashes/user-activity-dashboard/README.md

 ## 💡 Design Notes & Trade‑offs

-- **Client‑side live computation**: `daysSince*` calculated in client to simplfy server logic and we want to display data in relation to client time, not server time.
+- **Client‑side live computation**: `daysSince*` calculated in client to simplify server logic and we want to display data in relation to client time, not server time.
 - **Hard‑coded data**: Go server uses hard-coded user data, which should be swapped to a proper database in a real application.
 - **TypeScript**: Ensures type safety in frontend webpage.
 - **Material‑UI**: Provides nice looking and responsive UI components.